 “I felt pressured into having to make a decision.
 They said, ‘Do you want to concede or do you want to run?’
 I was like, ‘Are those my only two options?’
 They said yes, so I said, ‘Yes, I will run….I just had a whole lot of emotions and was heartbroken because in my mind, I felt like my joy was kind of taken after hearing that I got third.
 My legs were also really tired.
 With that said, it was more the emotional part.
 It would have been unfair to myself if I went out there not wholeheartedly.”

-, USATF president Stephanie Hightower said in a statement "We are disappointed that Jeneba has changed her mind regarding her position on the Olympic Team.
-We all worked hard to reach a consensus on the tiebreaker, but we know that Allyson, Carmelita and Tianna will represent Team USA
+According to USA Today, USATF president Stephanie Hightower said in a statement “We are disappointed that Jeneba has changed her mind regarding her position on the Olympic Team.
+We all worked hard to reach a consensus on the tiebreaker, but we know that Allyson, Carmelita and Tianna will represent Team USA well.”

 While everyone else is reeling, Tarmoh is at peace: